clusterBMA: Bayesian model averaging for clustering: Introduction

 In this paper we introduce \textit{clusterBMA}, a BMA framework for combining results from multiple unsupervised clustering algorithms.
 Our method aims to accommodate input solutions from a variety of clustering methods, and so we must look beyond the BIC to other metrics to approximate the posterior model probability for each algorithm and enable weighted averaging.
-As the BIC is closely linked to the within-cluster sums of squares as used in the context by Russell et al.,\citep{RN208} we propose a combination of cluster validation indices that are conceptually and mathematically similar to provide an approximation of posterior model probability that is directly comparable across different clustering algorithms.
-Some key strengths of this approach include: it is agnostic to the clustering algorithm used and the number of clusters in each individual set of results; it enables probabilistic combination and interpretation of combined clustering results; and it incorporates model-based uncertainty, which can be propagated forward for cluster-based inferences in a Bayesian setting to take that uncertainty into account.\\~\
+The BIC is commonly used a clustering internal validation index (CIVI) for applications including choosing among candidate models with differing numbers of clusters.
+We propose considering alternative CIVIs, which share mathematical and conceptual similarity with the BIC, to approximate the marginal likelihood and generate an approximation for posterior model probability that is directly comparable across different clustering algorithms. \textit{clusterBMA} shares useful features with some other ensemble clustering approaches, including being agnostic to the clustering algorithms used and the number of clusters in each individual set of results.
+Compared to other ensemble clustering methods, \textit{clusterBMA} offers several unique and valuable features, including: probabilistic allocation to clusters averaged over multiple input models; combining allocation probabilities from 'hard' and 'soft' clustering algorithms; and measuring model-based uncertainty in averaged cluster allocation, which can be propagated forward for cluster-based inferences in a Bayesian setting to take that uncertainty into account.
+To our knowledge, no other ensemble clustering method has all of these key strengths.\\~\

+In Section 2 we provide an overview of the methodological pipeline for \textit{clusterBMA}, provide background on Bayesian model averaging in the context of clustering, and discuss approximation of posterior model probability based on clustering internal validation indices.
+In Section 3 we present methods and results for 3 simulations studies which include benchmarking \textit{clusterBMA} against four other methods for ensemble clustering with simulated data, demonstrating handling of model-based uncertainty in relation to cluster separation, and performing model averaging across input solutions with different numbers of clusters.
+In Section 4 we present a case study applying our method for clustering electroencephalography data in young people, and highlight the utility of probabilistic allocations with quantified model-based uncertainty in a health research setting.
+In Section 5 we discuss the benefits and implications of this method and our findings, and consider limitations and future directions for this work.